Applies from Mon 19 Apr 2021, 3.38pm to Tue 19 Oct 2021, 3.38pm. Last reviewed: Wed 26 May 2021, 10.47am.

 - Parma Creek Nature Reserve

 Domestic pets are not permitted in NSW national parks and reserves.
-1080 is lethal to cats and dogs.
-Pets and working dogs must be restrained or muzzled in the vicinity and must not enter the baiting location.
+Pets and working dogs may be affected (1080 is lethal to cats and dogs).
+Pets and working dogs in the vicinity must be restrained or muzzled and must not enter the baiting location.
 In the event of accidental poisoning seek immediate veterinary assistance.